penborter/stretch/_posts/2022-12-31-Stretch-Theme.md

 ## Images

 The theme includes a `picture.html` file in the `_includes` folder for any photos you want to add.
-The usage is described in the [includes file](https://github.com/penborter/stretch/blob/main/_includes/picture.html).
+The usage is described in the [includes file on Github](https://github.com/penborter/stretch/blob/main/_includes/picture.html).

 {% include picture.html
    file="stretching.png"